prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 **Mobility:** If you're using WiFi, you can walk freely about your home or business while accessing the internet.
 It's incredibly convenient, and we often take this for granted.
 If you're using a wired connection, you won't be able to move around.
 Lastly, portable devices such as tablets, smartphones, netbooks and e-readers don't come equipped with Ethernet ports.

-## What is the Best Type of Ethernet Cable for Gaming?
+## What is the Best Type of Wired Connection for the Xbox One?

 Although you may not have known before, Ethernet cables have been developed in different generations.
 Each new generation of cables has tighter twists in the copper wiring and faster data transfer speeds.
 Here are all of the different generations of Ethernet cables: